 In 2023, the FAP project will continue testing the approach with other crops selected by local farmers.
-Outreach activities with stakeholders including the UK Government's Foreign, Commonwealth & Development Office (FCDO), research institutions and Ministries of Agriculture and Environment, will share evidence on whether the FAP approach increases income, overall implementation beyond the purchase of pollinator seeds or seedlings.
-FAP also harvest levels and local biodiversity.
-If the approach proves successful with a variety of visibly shows immediate and tangible food crops, this farming technique has the results to households through increased potential to increase household access to a crop yields.
-As a result, this biodiversity and nature-based approach is drawing the diversity of local food sources and support attention of other community members conservation efforts in the community. and stakeholders such as the Ministry of Importantly, FAP enables vulnerable Agriculture.
+Outreach activities with stakeholders including the UK Government's Foreign, Commonwealth & Development Office (FCDO), research institutions and Ministries of Agriculture and Environment, will share evidence on whether the FAP approach increases income, overall harvest levels and local biodiversity.
+If the approach proves successful with a variety of food crops, this farming technique has the potential to increase household access to a diversity of local food sources and support conservation efforts in the community.